celtera/avendish/book/src/writing_processors/audio.polyphonic.md

 };
 ```

-Passing inputs and outputs as types is also possible for all the other forms described previously - everything is possible, write your plug-ins as it suits you best :) and who knows, maybe with metaclasse one would also be able to generate the more efficient form directly.
+Passing inputs and outputs as types is also possible for all the other forms described previously - everything is possible, write your plug-ins as it suits you best :) and who knows, maybe with metaclasses one would also be able to generate the more efficient form directly.